asamallab/ReCAnt/Code/Data_processing/README.md

 # Data_processing

 This folder contains scripts for retrieving and processing data from external databases and sources.
 The outputs feed into the `Data/` folder and the downstream analysis pipelines.
-Raw data files are not provided due to size restrictions.
+Raw data files are not provided due to size and licensing restrictions.
 Additional dependency files required to run each script are provided in the `external_data/` subfolder within each code folder.

 ---